-“Acapulco Gold”: Even to people who have never touched a joint, blunt, or bowl, these words immediately evoke a certain era in the history of American drug culture.
+“Acapulco Gold”: Even to people who have never touched a joint, blunt or bowl, these words immediately evoke a certain era in the history of American drug culture.
 It was a time when marijuana shipments crossed the country in VW vans, when weed was “grass” and an ounce was a “lid,” when potheads were still American outlaws.

 It might be something of a surprise, then, to learn that Acapulco Gold is still a staple of tokers from coast to coast.
 It tops few lists of local favorites, but its long, almost mythical reputation guarantees it won’t be going anywhere soon.
 In this Acapulco Gold strain review, we look into it’s history, effects and medicinal uses.

 If you need empirical evidence that today’s Acapulco Gold lives up to its glory days in the 1960s, look no further than the 2010 Cannabis Cup competition, where the strain was declared top sativa 50 years after it became the weed of choice for Baby Boomers.

 You may have to look pretty hard to find this wonderful strain, unless maybe you live on the West Coast (or Mexico), but it’s definitely worth the effort.
-The high is distinctly focused, social, bubbly, energetic, and enjoyable.
+The high is distinctly focused, social, bubbly, energetic and enjoyable.
 If you’re looking for a fun, relaxing day as summer draws to a close, Acapulco Gold is a good way to go.

 Side effects tend to be pretty limited, with dry mouth and red eyes most common.
 Anxiety and paranoia are limited, but the high typically doesn’t last very long.
 Acapulco Gold is a great choice for everyday life, not so much for nights when you want to blast into orbit.
 The munchies are strong but not overpowering, and there isn’t much in the way of an unpleasant edge to the experience.